-It’s fun to celebrate birthdays with friends, balloons, presents, and cake.
-And we think it’s about time the Methuselah Tree gets to enjoy a party, too: at about 4,850 years old, this Great Basin bristlecone pine tree is one of the oldest individual living things in the world.
-If you got invited to its birthday party, you might have a hard time finding it, though.
-The tree is located somewhere in a grove of trees in the White Mountains of California.
-But the U.S. Forest Service keeps its exact location secret to keep people from hurting it.
-So if you want to celebrate with the Methuselah Tree, be prepared to sing “Happy Birthday” to all the trees in the grove.
+It’s fun to celebrate birthdays — so we think it’s about time the Methuselah Tree gets a party, too.
+At about 4,850 years old, this pine tree is one of the oldest individual living things in the world.
+The tree is located somewhere in the White Mountains of California, but the U.S. Forest Service keeps its exact location secret to keep people from hurting it.
+So if you visit, you’ll have to sing “Happy Birthday” to all the trees on that hill!

 Wee ones: If you photograph 9 pine trees in the grove, and one of them is secretly the Methuselah Tree, how many pine trees are not it?